Anh4ckin3/pschitkerberos/README.md

 PschitKerberos is a tool for performing Kerberos authentication spraying attacks.
 This tool validates NT hashes against a Kerberos by attempting to retrieve a Ticket Granting Ticket (KRB_AS_REQ).
 It supports individual NT hashes or files containing multiple hashes.

+PS:The tool assumes that the user provided as an argument is a valid domain user; if not, the program will terminate.
+To verify if a domain user is valid, [Kerbrute](https://github.com/ropnop/kerbrute) (Go) will do the job.

 ## Requirements

 - Python 3.8 or later.